The Best Fatty Liver Diet: Modified Mediterranean Diet

 This diet is considered by many the best diet for a fatty liver and it surely helps with your overall state of health, being considered an extremely healthy diet for the heart as well.

-You can read over on Oldways about this diet and check out a visual representation of the Mediterranean diet pyramid, showing you exactly what to eat and how often to eat those foods – and there are many other liver specialists out there considering it the best possible approach.
+I have the full details below, but you can read over on Oldways about this diet and check out a visual representation of the Mediterranean diet pyramid, showing you exactly what to eat and how often to eat those foods – and there are many other liver specialists out there considering it the best possible approach.

 Of course, I didn’t take everything for granted and I made some small changes based on my personal eating habits and foods that I have easier access to.

 Have in mind that while extremely healthy, the Mediterranean Diet without modifications is just a healthy way of eating and living, but not aimed directly at curing NAFLD.
-So you will need to consider some small but important additional things that I will cover below.

 With everything I wrote above in mind, here is the approach that I took and helped me reverse my fatty liver.
 This is basically the best fatty liver diet that I wholeheartedly recommend.
-Here is what to eat:

 1. Fruits and vegetables

-They should be the things that you consume the most of.
 Eat as many as you want and eat them raw, boiled, steamed, baked (without any added fat) or grilled.

 These things should make up most of your food intake.
 I am not including potatoes on this list, nor sweet corn – these two are not top choice foods for fatty liver and should be consumed in moderation.